rhndg/srJna-app/README.md

 There is a *.gme file for each subject.

 ##Structure of a *.gme file
+The first two names are respectivly the
+* Normal background
+* MCQ background
-The file is a list of specifications each corresponding to a slide.
+The rest of the file is a list of specifications each corresponding to a slide.
 * Name of file (background image file)
 * cordinates of the button to go to the next slide
 * 1 if it is an mcq, 0 otherwise